femaury/77bit-guides/public/content/all-about-weapons.md

 ### Weapon Damage Scaling

+Here is a table with the damage each weapon will do at each tier when level 10.
+Bases available through double damage are marked with a (x2) suffix.

 | Base Damage | Tier 0 lvl 10 | +1 lvl 10 | +2 lvl 10 | +3 lvl 10 | +4 lvl 10 | +5 lvl 10 |
 | ----------- | ------------- | --------- | --------- | --------- | --------- | --------- |
 | 11          | 38            | 92        | 173       | 281       | 416       | 578       |